Last updated on July 23rd, 2023 at 04:05 am

 On the other hand, the bulbs are designed to turn to full brightness if there are numerous power losses in a short time (i.e., power is cut twice inside a 12-second timeframe).

 This allows you to utilize your Hue bulbs as conventional light bulbs with a light switch if other hardware (such as Wi-Fi or the Hue Bridge) fails during a power outage.

 You can simulate this to test how your bulbs react by fast switching the light on and off at the switch.

 Other third-party smart bulbs (e.g., Ikea Tradfri) attached to your Hue app will not operate with power-on behavior.

 When you try configuring these in the settings menu, it simply says that the equipment is unauthorized.

 Here are some possible reasons why your Hue bulbs’ power loss behavior isn’t working;

 When a bulb is in power loss recovery mode, it takes 7 seconds to store the latest light level.
 Allow this interval before powering off the switch if you’re trying out power loss recovery at home.

 Philips Hue bulbs are the only ones that have power-on behavior.
 If you have third-party bulbs, even if they’re linked to a Hue Bridge, it won’t work.

-If you have older bulbs, make sure they have the newest software and run the app’s most recent version.
+If you have older bulbs, ensure they have the newest software and run the app’s most recent version.